ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 axes -- typically in our case "field/query by year" for a time series.
 However, we use Solr 1.4.1 and are unlikely to migrate to Solr 4.0 in the meantime.
-Our existing approach was to simply query for the top "n" fields for a first query, then for *each* field result, perform a second-level facet query by year.
+Our existing approach was to simply query for the top "n" fields for a first query, then perform a second-level facet query by year for *each* field result.
 So, for the top 20 results, we would perform 1 + 20 queries - clearly not optimal, when we're trying to get this done in the context of a blocking HTTP request in our underlying web application.